South Wales Coast and Severn Estuary Coastal Path: Local councils

 The path passes through five unitary authority areas, and each council has responsibility for establishing and maintaining the waymarked path.
 From west to east, it Bridgend County Borough Council, Vale of Glamorgan Council, Cardiff Council, Newport City Council and Monmouthshire County Council.
 As one of the sections of Welsh coastline newest to long-distance paths, the path was officially opened at the same time as the 2012 launch of the Wales Coastal Path.
 However a bridge planned across the River Kenfig was not yet built, and so a diversion of some 5 mi was in place until the bridge was completed.
 The 11.5 mi length of coast path through Bridgend County Borough was officially opened on 17 October 2013.

-The total number of people using the Wales Coast Path (October 2011 to September 2012) in Momouthshire, Newport, Cardiff, Vale of Glamorgan and Bridgend was over 1,429,000 as compared to 102,721 using the Pembrokeshire Coast Path.
+The total number of people using the Wales Coast Path (October 2011 to September 2012) in Monmouthshire, Newport, Cardiff, Vale of Glamorgan and Bridgend was over 1,429,000 as compared to 102,721 using the Pembrokeshire Coast Path.